B-Janson/Uni-Project-ncurses/README.md

 # glowing-couscous
-Diamond Shooting Game written in C for Univerty Project.
+Diamond Shooting Game written in C for University Project.